flancian/garden/an agora.md

   - #go https://anagora.org
   - This particular [[agora]] you're reading this in is just [[an agora]].
     - A [[garden of forking paths]] as [[free software]]!
-    - This one is a particular implementation, limited in nature by my skills and available time and resources.
+    - This one is a particular implementation, limited in nature by my skills and available time and resources, of the principles drafted in [[Agora chapter]].
     - I hope there will one day be many better.
   - This [[Agora]] tries to be a [[schelling point]] for [[rational]] [[problem solving]].
   - This Agora contains a list of known [[agoras]].